ganphys/castep2boltz/README.md

 You can obtained the interface either as part of the CASTEP distribution, or download the most recent version from https://github.com/ganphys/castep2boltz

-The current version of the interface (castep2boltz.py v.1.1) is compatible with BoltzTraP v.1.2.5
+The current version of the interface (castep2boltz.py v.1.2) is compatible with BoltzTraP v.1.2.5

 ### Prerequisites

 The interface is a python script which uses python2.7 and requires the following libraries: numpy, ase and spglib

 Before running the script the user needs to obtain <seedname>.castep and <seedname>.bands files from a CASTEP DoS calculation.

+* UPDATE: `castep2boltz_python3.py` supports Python3

 ### Installing